Phenyo207/Research_Report_COMS_IV/README.md

-# 🧠 WVF-Langevin: Goal-Conditioned Reinforcement Learning with Continuous WVF and Langevin Sampling
+# 🧠 WVF in Continuous Control: Goal-Conditioned Reinforcement Learning with Continuous WVF and Langevin Sampling

 This repository implements a **GCRL Soft Actor-Critic (SAC)** framework enhanced with **World Value Function (WVF)** critics and **Langevin-based goal sampling**.
 It supports **Gymnasium Robotics** environments and custom wrappers that allow the agent to autonomously discover and refine internal goals.